Genesis never says God created water — and that single silence pulls a thread running all the way to a well in Samaria.

 What happens next matters: God speaks, and things come into being.
 But water is not among the things spoken into existence.
 On the NRSVue reading, water isn't even a product of verse 1 — it is part of the scene that verse 1 introduces as already underway.
 The separation of waters above and below (Gen 1:6–8), the gathering of waters to reveal dry land (Gen 1:9–10) — these are organizational acts, not creative ones.
 God does not make water; he works with it.

-Jon Levenson's work on Genesis 1 in the context of Ancient Near Eastern creation literature notes that tehom is cognate with the Akkadian Tiamat, the chaos-sea deity of Babylonian myth.
-Unlike Marduk, who defeats Tiamat to create the world, Israel's God does not destroy the deep — he hovers over it and orders it.
+Jon Levenson's work on Genesis 1 in the context of Ancient Near Eastern creation literature notes that tehom is linguistically related to the Akkadian Tiamat, the chaos-sea deity of Babylonian myth — though Assyriologists dispute whether this is a direct borrowing or simply a shared Semitic root, since Hebrew tehom shows none of the grammatical markers (a definite article's presence or forced absence) that would signal a demythologized proper name.
+Either way, the contrast with Enuma Elish is instructive: unlike Marduk, who defeats Tiamat to create the world, Israel's God does not destroy the deep — he hovers over it and orders it.
 The chaos is subdued, not annihilated.
 It remains.
 This has implications for why water continues to appear throughout Scripture as both threat and gift.

 Many theologians, particularly in the tradition of creatio ex nihilo, reject the construct reading and read Genesis 1:1 as an absolute statement: God created everything, full stop, and verse 2 describes what that initial creation looked like before God ordered it.
 On this reading, Genesis 1:1 is a summary of the entire act — water included — and the absence of an explicit "God made water" is simply a matter of narrative focus, not a gap in the account.
 This is the position of Augustine, Aquinas, and the majority of classical Christian tradition, and it is reflected in the KJV, ESV, NIV, and NKJV.
 The NRSVue's departure from this consensus is a minority grammatical position, though a defensible one with serious scholarly support.